Bachelor’s of Science or Bachelor’s of Art

 How do I become certified?

-For additional information about the Christian Teaching Degree, see the catalog.
+For additional information about the Christian Teaching Degree, see the catalog or contact our Christian Teaching department head, Amber Gove, at firstname.lastname@example.org.

 This program was consistent with my Master’s program, but the best preparation I gained at BBC was a paradigm that looks at the work in the classroom as a mission, and an opportunity to be Jesus to students.

-BBC instilled a love for the art of teaching, but more it instilled a love for molding humans, which at the end of the day supersedes.
+Boise Bible College instilled a love for the art of teaching, but even more so, it instilled a love for molding humans, which at the end of the day supersedes.

 All 4- and 2-year degrees at Boise Bible College are built around three components: General Education, Bible Major, Ministry Program.